 Last September, the WSIB announced that its unfunded liability (at one point well in excess of $13B) had been eliminated and that the WSIB would be slashing premiums for employers by 30%.
 This meant good news for many employers in the health, social and developmental services sectors where frozen budgets have not kept pace with the rising costs of WSIB, pay equity and other operational costs.

 For many, however, 30% savings on what some would argue to be unjustifiably high premium rates is simply too little too late.
 Indeed, by some reports the relative cost of WSIB alternative insurance may be as little as 1/12 of what WSIB premiums run.
-Fortunately, employers who are not statutorily mandated to participate in WSIB (such as most agencies in the developmental services sector) have options.
+Fortunately, employers who are not statutorily mandated to participate in WSIB (such as most agencies in the home care and community services sector and developmental services sector) have options.
 Specifically, employers who participate in WSIB on a “By-Application” basis can “de-elect”, depart WSIB and take out WSIB alternative insurance.

 Many By-Application employers have sought to de-elect in the past, but have historically been hit with sky-high “Departure Premiums”.
 Departure Premiums were unilaterally imposed by the WSIB in the late 1990’s (without notice to employers) to address mounting unfunded liability associated with the unfunded costs of existing claims by injured workers.
 The Departure Premium for any employer seeking to de-elect was calculated based on the employer’s proportionate share of the unfunded liability – regardless of the number of existing claims the employer had or their actual cost to the WSIB.